thutahw/tp/docs/DeveloperGuide.md

 #### *Boilerplate code*
 * Code that is reused without significant changes.
 Usually a sign of poor coding practices.

-#### *Separation of Concerns principle*
+#### *Separation of Concerns Principle*
-* Principle of separating code into different sections, with each section handling a different concern.
+* Software engineering principle of separating code into different sections, with each section handling a different concern.
 This allows for a more modular approach to implementation, with changes to one section not affecting another.

+#### *Single Responsibility Principle (SRC)*
+* Software engineering principle of modularising code that states every module, class or function in a program should encapsulate and have responsibility over only one single part of the program's functionality, i.e. have only "one reason to change".

+#### *UniqueList*
+* A class inherited from addressbook-3 that maintains a JavaFX `ObservableList` while enforcing uniqueness between its elements and ensuring no nulls.
+Also supports a limited set of operations.

+#### *JavaFX*
+* A standard GUI library for Java with graphics and media packages, used to create Java GUI applications.

 #### *Generics*
 * Generic classes, interfaces and methods are used to allow programmers to perform similar operations on multiple data types.